stffnfdlr/dot-emacs/readme.md

 # .emacs

-This configuration uses `use-pacakge` to automatically install packages on load.
+This is Steffen's [emacs](https://www.gnu.org/software/emacs/) configuration.
+Its written in [org-mode](https://orgmode.org/)'s literate programming style and uses `use-pacakge` to automatically install, load, and configure packages.

-Sections are devided into pages delimited by the formfeed character `^L` <kbd>C-q C-l</kbd>.
-To navigate between sections use <kbd>C-x [</kbd> and <kbd>C-x ]</kbd>.
+Sections are devided into bullet points.

 ## Structure

-* init.el has all of it
+* `init.el` for startup.
+* `config.org` list all packages and their configuration.
+* `config.el` auto generated and read-in by emacs.
-* /elpa for pacakges from melpa
+* `elpa/` for pacakges from melpa.
-* /lisp for manually installed packages
+* `lisp/` for manually installed packages.
-* custom.el for settings maintained by emacs'
+* `custom.el` for settings maintained by emacs'.

 ## Setup